QuanJinSheng/ParticleGS/README.md

 # ParticleGS: Particle-Based Dynamics Modeling of 3D Gaussians for Prior-free Motion Extrapolation

-Our core idea is to emulate existing classical particle dynamics systems by introducing a latent vector that implicitly represents the dynamic state of Gaussian particles, thereby enabling extrapolation.
+Our core idea is to emulate existing classical particle dynamics systems by introducing a latent vector that implicitly represents the dynamics state of Gaussian particles, thereby enabling extrapolation.

 # Demo